Magnogen/Elements/README.md

 # Elements

-A JavaScript Library for things I use often, as well as some helper functions.
-Full documentation below.
+This is a JavaScript Library for things I use often, as well as some helper functions.

-Inspired by [Habitat](https://github.com/l2wilson94/Habitat), another library that I help out with!
+Inspired by [Habitat](https://github.com/TodePond/Habitat), another library that I help out with!

 ## Installation

-You can embed it into the browser like this: (I don't really use Modules, but I can convert this over to one if I ever need it)
+You can embed it into the browser like this: (I don't really use Modules, but I can convert it over to one if anyone wants it)

 ```html
 <script src="Elements.js"></script>